 Exercise and Hydration

-- Regular physical exercise increases blood flow, reduces inflammation, and improves antioxidant defenses, aiding detoxification.
+- Regular physical exercise increases blood flow, may reduce inflammation, and supports antioxidant defenses, aiding detoxification.

-- Proper hydration helps alleviate constipation and improves kidney health, aiding blood detox.
+- Proper hydration helps alleviate constipation and supports kidney health, aiding blood detox.

-- Infrared sauna therapy helps promote the detoxification of heavy metals and mold from the blood.
+- Infrared sauna therapy may help promote the detoxification of heavy metals and mold from the blood.

 Herbal Medicine

-- Dandelion leaf (Taraxacum officinale) aids blood purification by stimulating bile and enhancing liver function.
+- Dandelion leaf (Taraxacum officinale) may aid blood purification by stimulating bile and enhancing liver function.

 - Red Clover (Trifolium pratense) is commonly used in menopause.
-However, it helps improve circulation, stimulates lymphatic flow, increases blood circulation, and enhances the elimination of metabolic waste and toxins.Β
+However, it may help improve circulation, stimulate lymphatic flow, increase blood circulation, and enhance the elimination of metabolic waste and toxins.

 Avoiding Harmful Substances